yyy110011/udp-client-server-echo-example/README.md

 ```

 ## Test
 Suppose you want to test the retry algorithm.
-You should run the client program only or set --echo 0 in the server program.
+You should run the client program only or set --echo 0 in the server program(Recommended to ensure the server received the message from the client).
 ```shell
 root@debian:/> ./server.out --echo 0
 ```